dr-fischer/sop/agilentGCMS/sop_agilentGCMS.md

 # Agilent 7890A GC with 5975C MSD

-AF | 2018-09-04
+MB 04062022

-> *If you encounter problems while running the instrument, please use submit an [**Instrument Incident Report**](https://docs.google.com/forms/d/e/1FAIpQLSc96MiK73kKP06KEZpR0-O7zETCLvWgQtLp_bKEynosUKqpNg/viewform) with a description of your problem.  **For urgent problems please report to Al Fischer, NS 209, dfischer@wcu.edu, x2695!***
+> *If you encounter problems while running the instrument, please use submit an [**Instrument Incident Report**](https://docs.google.com/forms/d/e/1FAIpQLSc96MiK73kKP06KEZpR0-O7zETCLvWgQtLp_bKEynosUKqpNg/viewform) with a description of your problem.  **For urgent problems please report to Matt Burleson, AP 346, mburleson@wcu.edu, x2239!***
+# Start the Carrier Gas and Instrument
+1. On the hydrogen generator located below the instrument, press "Start."
+The generator will begin to initialize.
+1. Once the generator has finished initializing, press "Open."
+Allow the generator enough time to reach its pressure setpoint.
+1. The instrument can now be turned on.
 # Login
 1. Login to Windows using the username **administrator** and the password **3000hanover**.
 1. Open the ChemStation Software by selecting **GCMS Software & Usage Log** shortcut on the desktop.